prpatel/quarkus-workshop/exercise2/README.md

 Pull this up in a web browser!
 Try some of the endpoints you created, they should all work (for example https://..../hello/multiple).

-> Note that you can not use the standard "wsk action invoke ..." command with this special proxy Apache OpenWhisk docker image.
+> Note that you can not use the standard "fn action invoke ..." command with this special proxy Apache OpenWhisk docker image.
 Only Web actions are allowed.
+> You can, however use a curl / postman / etc call!

+### EXTRA CREDIT
+Invoke the new JSON enabled endpoint  you did in exercise 1 against both the local and Cloud Fn instance using curl.